 Get the Listing

 Ask if they have any further questions or concerns before handing over your CMA and talking about pricing.
-Don't neglect to discuss commission.
+Don't neglect to discuss a commission.
 Ask for the listing after you've addressed their last questions.

 You'll probably find that people are quite forthcoming with information when they're asked.
 You'll probably also find that they appreciate it when you address their specific concerns and questions instead of pushing services on them.